 NBC News reports that we can expect to see a rise in boxing, thanks to the number of influencers (think celebrities and well-known athletes) hopping into boxing-inspired fitness studios that have started popping up around the country.
 This popular workout is a great stress reliever, and offers students an incredible workout, consisting of both strength training and conditioning.

-Wearables aren’t just for the boutique market anymore.
+Beyond dojo software and other school management tech, martial arts is seeing a growth in wearable tech which isn’t just for the boutique market anymore.
 Global technology research company, Technavio, reports that technological innovations have positively impacted the growth of the global mixed martial arts market.
 Tracking and smart devices significantly benefit martial artists, offering real-time data on important performance metrics like power, speed and number of punches.
 Even in Denver, we’re starting to see boutique kickboxing studios popping up that encourage participants to wear heartrate monitors, further proving the value of these high intensity workouts.

 Martial artists around the world are beginning to incorporate different types of workouts into their training schedule to help them further perfect their art.
 From running to weight lifting, these individuals understand how additional cardio, strength and mobility can significantly benefit their chosen art form.
 At the same time, these individuals are also looking for additional ways to recover, incorporating mobility and yoga into their routines as well.